learninguser/notes/Day58.md

           - containerPort: 80
   ```

+- We can get all the deployments using: `kubectl get deploy`
-- When we create a Deployment, it creates a Replicaset with the deployment name - Random ID
+- When we create a Deployment, it creates a Replicaset with the `replicaSet_name-random_ID`
-- Replicaset is a subset of deloyment
+- Deployment created another replicaset, therefore Replicaset is a subset of deployment
+- Therefore, when we check: `kubectl get rs` to get the list of ReplicaSets, we can see it has the name: `deployment_name-random_ID`
 - Using this, **we can acheive Zero Downtime** of our application

+### How does it achieve it?

 - When an update takes place, Deployment creates a new replicaset and uses the updated image when creating the pods
 - Once a pod is provisioned, it terminates the pod from previous replicaset that is outdated as it needs to maintain the number of replicas